Greece Pet Import Requirements

 Pets can fly to Greece in the cabin, as checked baggage or air cargo according to airline pet policies.
 In all cases, pets must travel in a crate or carrier in accordance with the International Air Transport Association.

 Flights to Greece should be direct or transit through an EU Member State, Part 1 or 2 Listed Third Country if possible*.
-If your pet transits through an Unlisted Third Country, then a Transit Declaration will be required.
-The declaration must state that your pet has had no contact with rabies-carrying animals and remained secured within the airplane or airport.
+If your pet transits through an unlisted country, then a Transit Declaration will be required.
+The declaration must state that your pet has had no contact with rabies-carrying animals and has remained secured within the airplane or airport.

 *Note: If your pet has a layover in an EU Member State in its itinerary, then additional requirements will apply.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Greece.
-If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at importer expense.
+If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at the importer’s expense.

 Exporting Resident Pets